dwavesystems/dwave-system/README.rst

 dwave-system
 ============

-dwave-system is a basic API for easily incorporating the D-Wave system as a sampler in the `D-Wave Ocean <todo>`_ software stack.
-It includes the DWaveSampler, a :class:`dimod.Sampler` that accepts and passes system parameters such as system identification and authentication down the stack, and several useful composites--layers of pre- and post-processing--that can be used with the DWaveSampler to manage minor-embedding, optimize chain strength, etc.
+`dwave-system` is a basic API for easily incorporating the D-Wave system as a sampler in the `D-Wave Ocean <todo>`_ software stack.
+It includes DWaveSampler, a :class:`dimod.Sampler` that accepts and passes system parameters such as system identification and authentication down the stack.
+It also includes several useful composites---layers of pre- and post-processing---that can be used with DWaveSampler to handle minor-embedding, optimize chain strength, etc.

 .. index-end-marker